Hall of Fame

 In his final game at Yankee Stadium, Jeter hits a walk-off single in the bottom of the 9th to beat the Orioles.
 The storybook ending caps a legendary career.

-Jeter was elected to the Baseball Hall of Fame in 2020 with 99.7% of the vote -- falling just one vote short of unanimity.
+Jeter was elected to the Baseball Hall of Fame in 2020 with 99.7% of the vote -- falling one ballot short of unanimity, which is either an outrage or the most Derek Jeter outcome possible, depending on your disposition.
 He is the Yankees' all-time leader in hits, games played, at-bats, doubles, and stolen bases.
+His #2 was retired on May 14, 2017.

 Frequently Asked Questions